CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab2.1.md

 ### Task 8: Real-Time Analytics Experience

-1. Select **Fabric experience selector** icon (currently set to Data Warehouse) on the bottom left of your screen.
+1. Select the **Fabric experience selector** icon (currently set to Data Warehouse) on the bottom left of your screen.
 Fabric experience dialog opens.

 2. Select **Real-Time Analytics**.
 You will be navigated to the **Real-Time Analytics Home page**.
 Again, there are three sections.
 In the New section, notice the items:

-   1. **Eventhouse:** Used to create a workspace of database, which can be shared across projects.
+   1. **Eventhouse:** Used to create a workspace of the database, which can be shared across projects.

    1. **KQL Database:** Used to rapidly load structured, unstructured, and streaming data for querying.